yaojh18/MMMG/readme.md

 ## Evaluation

-We provide two ways of using MMMG evaluation suite.
-Choose the most convenient way for yourself.
-### Interface
 We recommend using MMMG along within your model's conda environment if there is no version conflict.
-For all required packages, only openai>=1.76.0, google-genai>=1.10.0, transformers>=4.34.0 and evaluate>=0.2.0 have required lowest versions.
-Typically, MMMG is compatible with your model environment unless you implement models before 2023.
+Check `requirements.txt` for version information.
+MMMG requires only a few packages that is usually compatible with your model environment unless you rely on really old packages.
 ```bash
 # python >= 3.9 is required
 conda activate your_env
 pip install -r requirements.txt --upgrade-strategy only-if-needed
 ```
 After, implement the `generate` function for your model in `model_customized.py`.
-Make sure you strictly follow the format requirement.
+Make sure you strictly follow the format requirement specified in `model_customized.py`.
 To test your model on MMMG, you should apply for [OpenAI API key](https://platform.openai.com/api-keys) and [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key) and then run
 ```bash
 export OPENAI_KEY=openai_key
 export GEMINI_KEY=gemini_key